Are you living your life asleep or awake?

 You may well have learnt about mindfulness, attempted to put it into practice yet still find yourself going back to your old behaviours!

-When you recognise that you are not being mindful – that you’ve resorted to an old destructive way of thinking or behaving, this is still an achievement!
+To be more self-aware also includes when you recognise that you are not being mindful, that you were asleep.
+It’s when you’ve resorted to an old destructive way of thinking or behaving, but when you recognise this, it is still an achievement!

-This is important to remember because if you have completed a mindfulness course, read about it but still find it difficult to implement, it’s not because you are a failure or that ‘mindfulness is not for you’.
+This is important to remember because if you have completed a mindfulness course, and still find it difficult to implement, it’s not because you are a failure or that ‘mindfulness is not for you’.

 The key is to practice it – through sitting still to meditate and through everything you do in your day.

 When you catch your old behaviour or way of thinking, celebrate that you’ve recognised it!
-Notice, ‘ah, here I am, telling myself that I’m a failure’ or ‘ok, this is tough and I’m feeling anxiety and wanting to hide away’.
+Notice, ‘ah, here I am, telling myself that I’m a failure’ or ‘OK, this is tough and I’m feeling anxiety and I want to hide away’.

 Set your intention for each day,

 ‘May I be as mindful as I can throughout my day.’

 You will then NEVER fail, because you will always be doing your best, and knowing that you can keep trying again with every new second.